- Download our Delhi Schools Guide

-As in most destinations, healthcare in Delhi is divided among private and government-run facilities.
-Most expats opt to bypass the city's public hospitals and instead utilise private hospitals.
+As in most destinations, healthcare in Delhi is divided among private and government-run facilities, but middle-class locals and expats generally opt to bypass the city's public hospitals in favour of private hospitals.

-It’s generally easy to find well-qualified medical professionals in Delhi who speak English.
-Furthermore, given the elevated level of treatment and practitioners in India, and the accompanying low cost of healthcare, medical tourism is an industry sector growing in popularity.
-In this way, many private hospitals are familiar in dealing with foreigners and are more than happy to better acquaint expats with their services and capabilities.
+It’s generally easy to find well-qualified English-speaking medical professionals in Delhi.
+Given the elevated level of treatment at private practitioners in India and the relatively low costs, it's no wonder medical tourism is growing in popularity.
+As a result, private hospitals tend to be familiar in dealing with foreigners.

 Private healthcare in Delhi

-There are numerous private hospitals in Delhi, but only a few that would meet standards that most Westerners are accustomed to.
-The general perception is that even these hospitals lack the attention to sanitation and hygiene that are vital to a medical setting.
-That said, there are a few excellent and world-class hospitals.
+There are many private hospitals in Delhi, but these do vary in standards.
+While some hospitals have below-par levels of hygiene and patient care, there are some excellent medical facilities available too.
 Keep in mind that waiting times tend to be long regardless of the hospital, even after scheduling an appointment.
 So be prepared to devote a few hours to a hospital visit.

 The better hospitals in Delhi are well equipped with modern facilities and usually excel in certain areas, such as cardiology, oncology, minimally invasive surgery and orthopaedics.
-Otherwise, there are plenty of challenges that need to be addressed in the more mediocre institutions, such as proper accreditation, equipment quality and the qualifications of the doctors.
+There are some challenges in the more mediocre institutions, such as proper accreditation, equipment quality and the qualifications of the doctors.
 It is best to stick to the hospitals frequented by other expats.

 Private hospitals in Delhi